-- a) The Aesthetics Committee works with the Board of Directors on exterior alteration requests from the owners, and reports violations of rules.
+- a) The Aesthetics Committee works with the Board of Directors on exterior alteration requests from the owners and advises the Manager on violations of rules.
 (See Appendix Two) - b) The Maintenance Committee advises the Board of Directors and Management Company on matters pertaining to the maintenance, repair and/or improvement needs of the common properties and buildings, as well as inspects the quality of work performed on the exterior of the building by Board contractors. - c) The Nominating Committee is appointed prior to the annual meeting, to make as many nominations for election to the Board of Directors as is necessary to fill the number of vacancies on the Board of Directors at the upcoming annual meeting. - 4.
-The Management Company collects the monthly assessments (hereafter referred to as dues), handles questions about account balances, pays bills, oversees contractors used by the HOA, and facilitates correspondence, among other things.
+The Management Company, commonly referred to as the Manager, collects the monthly assessments (hereafter referred to as dues), handles questions about account balances, pays bills, oversees contractors used by the HOA, and facilitates correspondence, among other things.
 All suggestions, comments, complaints, or other business of the HOA is communicated directly to the Management Company.
 Communication from them is made to individual owners, the Board of Directors, contractors, etc., as needed.
 If for some reason the homeowner is dissatisfied with any action of the Management Company, the homeowner should express the concern in writing, addressed to the Board of Directors in care of the Management Company, or in person at the monthly Board Meeting.
 A member of the Board will acknowledge receipt in a reasonable amount of time.

 The Covenants allow for the day-to-day management of the FOLHOA to be delegated to a management company.
-Currently, the FOLHOA Board of Directors has contracted for management services with:
+You will find the current management company listed on the Five Oaks Lakeside Homeowners Association - Helpful Contact Information sheet - Sent separately to you.